Tiny House Grants (2026 Guide)

 How to Prepare for Assistance Applications

-• Verify Income Limits: Most programs require you to make 50% to 80% of your Area Median Income (AMI).
+• Verify Income Limits: Most grants cap eligibility at 50% to 80% of your specific county's Area Median Income (AMI).
+Know your number.

-• Gather Documentation: Have 2-3 years of tax returns, recent pay stubs, bank statements, and credit reports ready.
+• Gather Documentation: Underwriters will demand 2-3 years of tax returns, 60 days of pay stubs, complete bank statements, and a hard credit pull.

 Frequently Asked Questions